 For a delivery from your local shop, you do need to be in, as your order won’t arrive in insulated packaging.

-If you’re postcode is covered by our courier service, your food will come in insulated packaging, so we can leave it somewhere safe.
+If your postcode is covered by our courier service, your food will come in insulated packaging, so we can leave it somewhere safe.
 You can specify in the ‘delivery instructions’ box at the checkout, so the driver knows where to leave it, which can be a safe place or a neighbour.